glassesneo/saohime/src/saohime/plugins/event/API.md

 # EventPlugin
 This plugin implements several interfaces for handling SDL2 events.
-Either the resources or events is available for dealing with user input.
+Either resources or events are available for dealing with user input.

 ## Resources
 ```nim
 type EventListener* = ref object
   event*: sdl2.Event
 ```
-An interface for SDL2 events. `event` contains all the event data.
+An interface for SDL2 events. `event` contains all the event data.<br><br>
-Added to `World` by default.<br><br>

 ```nim
 type KeyboardInput* = ref object